UPDATED: 7:30 a.m. ET, Jan. 26, 2022

 But Bryant’s “Mamba mentality” lives on, thanks in no small part to the history the suburban Philadelphia native made by exceeding expectations after going straight from high school to the NBA, excelling for the Los Angeles Lakers from 1996 to 2016 and leading his teams to five NBA championships.
 Bryant was also a two-time Olympic gold medalist and an Oscar winner.

-To be sure, Kobe Bryant is not only sports history but he is also American history and world history.
+Let’s be clear: Kobe Bryant is not only sports history but he is also American history and world history.

 Despite not going to college, Bryant proved to be an extremely erudite professional basketball player, regularly interlacing his words with flawless Italian that he learned as a youth while living in Italy, where his father, Joe “Jellybean” Bryant played professional basketball.
 It’s where he developed both his love for the game and his worldly outlook that helped expedite his basketball greatness and dominance on the court — his Mamba Mentality.